Tinkerforge/doc/source/Hardware/Bricks/Servo_Brick.rst

    :align: center
    :target: ../../_images/Bricks/servo_brickv.jpg

-In the left part of the GUI you can select the servo which you like to control.
+In the left part of the GUI you can select the servo to control.
 You can enable it, configure the
 `PWM <http://en.wikipedia.org/wiki/Pulse-width_modulation>`__ and configure the corresponding position.
 Additionally you can see the current consumption of the servo.
-Below you have four sliders to control the position, velocity and acceleration of the servo.
+Below there are four sliders to control the position, velocity and acceleration of the servo.
 The fourth slider can be used to change the period of the PWM
 (see :ref:`Configure Servo PWM <servo_brick_configure_servo_pwm>` for more information).

-On the right side you can see the external and Stack voltage.
+On the right side you can see the external and stack voltage.
 Below are graphical representations for the state of each servo.
-Beneath you can configure the minimum input voltage, which lets you get undervoltage signals if the voltage is below.
+Beneath you can configure the minimum input voltage, which allows for undervoltage signals if the voltage is too low.
 Also you can configure the output voltage
 (Caution: A too high output voltage may damage your servo!).
-In the end there is a "Start Test" button, which starts a test sequence performs random movements for each servo.
+At the bottom right there is a "Start Test" button, which starts a test sequence that performs random movements for each servo.

 To start testing enable servo 0 and play around with the controls or let the Brick Viewer perform a test.